OpenClaw instances exposed on the public network are being scanned in batches

 • Someone has created an index site that contains all OpenClaw instances exposed on the public network.

-• Instances without access authentication are already being automatically scanned and flagged, and the risk of data leakage and resource misuse is real.
+• Instances without access authentication are already being automatically scanned and flagged, and the risks of data leakage and resource misuse are real.

-• This article explains clearly what the risks are and how to fix them.
+• This article clearly explains what these risks are and how to address them.

 ๐Ÿ’ก